-- A. Explore and enhance library material delivery - B. Explore and enhance online services for county residents - C. Develop book, media and magazine collections to serve the needs of Bookmobile patrons - D. Explore ways to extend library service to non/under-served areas - E. Plan for and adapt to shifts in usage based on county library use
+- A. Explore and enhance online services for county residents - B. Develop book, media and magazine collections to serve the needs of DCLS patrons - C. Explore ways to extend library service to non/under-served areas - D. Plan for and adapt to shifts in usage based on county library use